JEmanuel1806/depth_normals/README.md

 ## Goal

-This tool provides reliable surface normals for downstream applications such as Poisson Surface Reconstruction, TSDF fusion, or real-time visualization pipelines.
+This tool provides reliable surface normals for downstream applications such as Poisson Surface Reconstruction or real-time visualization pipelines.

 ---